 The key to mastering mobility is being intelligent about how you take a trainee from one step to the next in the most sensible and idiot proof way possible.
-Today is going to be an example of how to go about doing just that.
-Today I’m going to do this with a great strength drill that I like to introduce to the iron game on a fairly regular basis.
-If you’re looking to optimize your mobility and open up the kinetic chain for greater strength and agility then you’re going to like this blogisode.
+Today is going to be an example of how you can go about doing just that.
+Today I’m going to do this with a great strength drill that I like to introduce to my trainees in the iron game on a fairly regular basis.
+If you’re looking to optimize your mobility and open up your kinetic chain for greater strength and agility then you’re going to like today’s article.

 Anybody that trains with me knows that I like to hammer out the fundamentals and stress the importance of technique.
-I mean without having a solid handle on any foundation of movement you can quickly throw out the idea of progression in a hurry.
-I mean how can quality results come from poor quality in technique?
+After all, without having a solid handle on any foundation of movement you can quickly throw out the idea of progressing in a hurry.
+I mean how can quality results come from poor quality technique?
 Unfortunately I’ve witnessed many coaches over the years who focus more on quantity rather than quality when it comes to training.

 This is an unfortunate trend that has sparked the harder is better attitude.
-This is a common misconception because just because something is harder doesn’t make it better…only better makes something better!
+This is a common misconception and just because something is harder doesn’t make it better…only doing something better makes something better!

-When it comes to mobility a big part of improving a trainee in this arena involves the stabilization and mobilization of the joints, particularly with the shoulders and hips.
-I point out the shoulders and hips because they are the primary mobile joints that function directly off the trunk of the body.
+When it comes to mobility a big part of improving your ability in this arena involves the stabilization and mobilization of your joints, particularly with your shoulders and hips.
+I point out the shoulders and hips because they are the primary mobile joints that function directly off the trunk of your body.

-When it comes to working in a great deal of mobility there are few drills better than the turkish get up.
-However when looking at the get up it can be a rather challenging and all encompassing drill to teach and train for a newcomer right out of the gate at times.
-The reason is that there are not only a number of steps to address with a respective trainee, but the drill itself can also introduce significant flaws and cheats that a trainee may fall victim to throughout the duration of the drill.
+When it comes to working in a great deal of mobility there are few drills better for you to perform than the turkish get up (TGU).
+However when looking at the get up it can be a rather challenging and all encompassing drill to throw at a newcomer right out of the gate at times.
+The reason is that there are not only a number of steps to address with the full TGU, but the drill itself can also introduce significant flaws and cheats that a trainee may fall victim to if they are new to moving their body.

 Common cheats that tend to occur when performing the get up is that a trainee will typically fail to maintain a perpendicular angle with their lifting arm to the sky throughout the drill.
 Another might be them improperly setting up the drill by lunging with the wrong leg placing them out of a natural position to finish executing the drill.
 I could go on and on.